GoogleCloudPlatform/DataflowTemplates/syndeo-template/TESTING.md

 ## Running load tests

 Several end-to-end load tests are implemented for the Syndeo template.
-These tests are implemented as integration tests with the `LoadTest` category, and they are intended to verify that syndeo will behave properly with larger data loads.
+These tests are implemented as integration tests with filenames `*LT.java`.
+They are intended to verify that syndeo will behave properly with larger data loads.

 These tests can be run on three different configuration levels: